sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

         Option B serves as an alternative method should the Option A log-in process fails.

 ### Option A - Log-in with GitHub Credentials
-Option A will show you how to use your GitHub credentials to sign-in directly from GitHub to add the associated account to PyCharm.
+This option will show you how to use your GitHub credentials to log-in directly from GitHub to add the associated account to PyCharm.

 1. Click *Log in via GitHub...* .